-- abstain from or show restraint in, depending on the nature of the equipment, issuing licences if there are widespread and serious violations of human rights in the recipient country;] - c) not issue an export licence if there is a clear risk that the proposed export might be used for internal repression.
+- [a) abstain from or show restraint in, depending on the nature of the equipment, issuing licences if there are widespread and serious violations of human rights in the recipient country;] - b) not issue an export licence if there is a clear risk that the proposed export might be used for internal repression.

-[For these purposes equipment which might be used for internal repression will include equipment where there is evidence of the recent use of similar equipment for internal repression by the proposed end-user, or where there is reason to believe that the equipment will be diverted from its stated end-use or end-user and used for internal repression.
-The nature of the equipment will be considered carefully; this will apply in particular to any proposed export which is to be used by the recipient country for internal security purposes.
-Internal repression includes extra-judicial killings, arbitrary arrest, torture, suppression or major violation of human rights and fundamental freedoms.
-The use of force by a government within its own borders does not necessarily constitute internal repression.
-However force may only be used in accordance with international human rights standards.]
+[For these purposes, equipment which might be used for internal repression will include, inter alia, equipment where there is evidence of the use of this or similar equipment for internal repression by the proposed end-user, or where there is reason to believe that the equipment will be diverted from its stated end-use or end-user and used for internal repression.
+In line with operative paragraph 1 of this Code, the nature of the equipment will be considered carefully, particularly if it is intended for internal security purposes.
+Internal repression includes, inter alia, torture and other cruel, inhuman and degrading treatment or punishment, summary or arbitrary executions, disappearances, arbitrary detentions and other major violations of human rights and fundamental freedoms as set out in relevant international human rights instruments, including the Universal Declaration on Human Rights and the International Covenant on Civil and Political Rights.]